NasalDaemon/Static-DI/docs/runtime-polymorphism.md

     void impl(trait::Animal::evolve)
     {
-        // static node can not swap itself out (alas, `evolve` shouldn't really be a method in the trait) }
+        // static node cannot swap itself out inside a di::Virtual (alas, `evolve` shouldn't really be a method in the trait) }
 };